department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/trouble-making-payments.md

 - **If you’re a Veteran or the surviving spouse of a Veteran,** we’ll provide financial counseling—even if your loan isn’t a VA direct or VA-backed loan.

-- **If you have a VA direct or VA-backed loan,** you can contact us anytime to request that we assign a VA Loan Technician to your loan.
+- **If you have a VA direct or VA-backed loan,** you can contact us anytime to request that we assign a VA loan technician to your loan.
 Our technicians can offer you financial counseling and help you deal with your servicer (or work with you directly in the case of a VA direct loan).

-- **If you have a VA direct or VA-backed loan and it’s 61 days past due,** we’ll automatically assign a VA Loan Technician to your loan.
+- **If you have a VA direct or VA-backed loan and it’s 61 days past due,** we’ll automatically assign a VA loan technician to your loan.

 </div>